Robin’s Jazz Benefit

 Spring in Chicago can mean many things, lately mostly rain, sleet and hail.
 Amidst all this I am trying to come up with an image representative of this elusive season… hmmm.
 Eventually, last weekend I found the perfect image and it was even a sunny day.
 I submitted it to a local contest and one of the presenter commented that he thought it was actually taken in the summer.
 Well wouldn’t that be cheating – I let that one go but the comment is certainly indicative of what we have been experiencing on the weather front here lately.
 So, instead of my sunny image I want to share with you this moody dark scene that sprang out of my search for spring in Chicago.

 Fall has arrived, my favorite season of the year!
 The landscape is covered in a yellow and orange hue, the scent of pumpkin spice is in the air, and the cobwebs ghouls and witches are out.
 A pile of horror movies is waiting on my table, tempting me to a scary escape.
 Oh and I can’t wait for the Halloween parties to come.
 Have a horrific time!

 I just finished up a calendar project for Peru Profundo Dance Company.
 These guys were a lot of fun to work with and I admired the dedication this groups has to upholding their heritage in dance.
 Peru Profundo’s mission is to “… educate communities in Chicago and nationally about Peruvian dance and folklore … with the goal of fostering understanding and collaboration between people of all ethnicities and traditions.”
 Follow the link Peru Profundo Dance Company to find out more about the company and where you can see them live.
-This image is one of my personal favorites and you can find a few more in my Creative Gallery.

 Route 66 Photography Trip